angular/protractor/docs/faq.md

 });
 ```

 This will output logs from the browser console.
 Note that logs below the set logging level will be ignored.
-WebDriver does not currently support changing the logging level for browser logs.
+The default level is warnings and above.
+To change, add a `loggingPrefs` object to your capabilities, as described [in the DesiredCapabilities docs](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities#loggingpreferences-json-object).

 See an example ([spec.js](https://github.com/juliemr/protractor-demo/blob/master/howtos/browserlog/spec.js)) of using this API to fail tests if the console has errors.